 Student Health Insurance

-If your request is approved, the health insurance fee may be refunded.
-This will result in no health insurance coverage for the entire semester.
-Contact Wardenburg Health Services, 303-492-5107, if you want to stay insured or have questions.
+Health insurance may be refunded if your dispute is approved, but that would result in no health insurance coverage for the entire semester.
+Contact Health Services at 303-492-5107 if you want to stay insured or have questions.

-If you received financial aid during the eligible semester, contact the Office of Financial Aid at 303-492-5091 to determine how withdrawing and disputing your account will affect your financial aid status.
+Financial aid can be affected and even reversed by dropping classes or withdrawing.
+If you received financial aid during the disputed semester, contact the Office of Financial Aid at 303-492-5091 to determine the impact on your aid.